Destinations Greece The Cyclades Santorini

 Must ordertomatokeftedes + fava + grilled octopus

-The Roussos family has run this Firostefani taverna since 1922 — the kind of place where the menu hasn't changed because it didn't need to.
-Order the volcanic-tomato fritters, the warm fava, the grilled octopus; drink the house Assyrtiko from a carafe.
-Lunch is the move (the room is small and the dinner queue isn't worth it).
+The Roussos family has run this Firostefani taverna since 1922, and the menu hasn't changed because it never needed to.
+Order the volcanic-tomato fritters, the warm fava, the grilled octopus, and drink the house Assyrtiko from a carafe.
+Come at lunch; the room is small and the dinner queue isn't worth standing in.

-InsiderReserve, or walk in late — tables open up after the 8 p.m. sunset seatings clear.
-Ask for the day’s special; the tomato dip with the bread is the tell.
+InsiderReserve, or walk in late, once the 8 p.m. sunset seatings clear and tables open up.
+Ask for the day's special, and start with the tomato dip that comes with the bread.

 Metaxi Mas